-The seminar to be held on the 24th June 2019 in Sheffield will provide a valuable opportunity for researchers from various disciplines to initiate a much-needed dialogue by critically examining the complex challenges to the ‘global university’ posed by Brexit.
+The symposium takes place from 09:15 to 15:30 on Monday 24 June 2019, and will provide a valuable opportunity for researchers from a variety of disciplines to critically examine the complex challenges posed to UK universities by Brexit.

-For additional information please email Dr Vassiliki Papatsiba (email@example.com) or Dr Heather Ellis (firstname.lastname@example.org)
+For more information, please email Dr Vassiliki Papatsiba (email@example.com) or Dr Heather Ellis (firstname.lastname@example.org)

 All seminars are free and open to the public.
 No advance booking required.